05 Dec Eyesight Test for the Irish Driving License

-In a study commissioned by the Association nationale de l’amelioration de la vue (ASNAV), they were able to discover large-scale sight problems within France and their drivers.
-After testing 30,000 licensed drivers they discovered that 30% were unaware that they had minor sight defects and 5% were completely unaware that they had very poor site that would not allow them to drive.
+In a study commissioned by the Association Nationale de l’amelioration de la vue (ASNAV), they were able to discover large-scale sight problems within France and their drivers.
+After testing 30,000 licensed drivers they discovered that 30% were unaware that they had minor sight defects and 5% were completely unaware that they had very poor sight that would not allow them to drive.

 Measuring eyesight for drivers involves several different important categories of vision.

-Contrast sensitivity refers to the amount of contrast a person needs in order to detect or identify an object or pattern in varying light levels.
+Contrast sensitivity refers to the amount of contrast or light a person needs in order to detect/identify an object or pattern in varying light levels.
 Think of trying to read the eye chart through a fog.
 A fog that is getting more and more dense.

 A person who has poor contrast sensitivity requires a higher contrast to see objects or patterns from a person who has good contrast sensitivity i.e. they need a more stark black on white difference.

 Impairment of contrast sensitivity can result from a number of different eye and neurological conditions e.g. Cataracts, Macular Degeneration, Diabetic Retinopathy, Brain injury e.g. Stroke, Trauma or Tumour, Diplopia and uncorrected eye sight (refractive error).